 Alternately raw, fiery, poetic, and sentimental, the author’s take can … show levity, as when describing tender moments with his wife … when Maierhofer’s cathartic ruminations hit, they hit hard.

 Even when writing of intimacy, or of nostalgia, or of recovery, Grant Maierhofer lurks where others won’t, or can’t.
-As did Beckett’s, his voice on the page click-drags rapid, eclectic paths into the brain, jarring loose ideas you didn’t know were there, methods of harnessing the overlooked.
 Read him like a cult icon returned in phantom-form from the edge of the end of the world, because it’s true.

 A collection of related stories that deal with the anxiety, pain, and ennui of addiction and withdrawal

 Drain Songs gathers five stories and a novella focused on the many trials of modern life—addiction and depression, mania and disorder, attempts and failure at keeping the worst at bay.
 Grant Maierhofer’s stories focus on characters in varying states of disarray and stuckness, continuing his literary project of analyzing lives on the fringes of sanity and society.
 The novella “Drain Songs” is a harrowing narrative focused squarely on addiction and recovery, twelve-step programs, and codependency.